aamnah/notes.aamnah.com/content/databases/mysql_move-large-databases.md

 ```

 ### Importing the backups
 The database you import should already exist.
+When using `--databases`, `CREATE DATABASE` and `USE` statements are included in the output before each new database.

 ```sql
 CREATE DATABASE foo;